-One of the ways in which Ruckman feels justified in teaching that a translation can be inspired is because of the cases in which the Old Testament quotations in the New Testament do not always match word-for-word, even if you account for expected translation differences.
-Technically, Ruckman is right in the sense that such a “translation” done by the Holy Spirit is inspired; however, in those cases the Holy Spirit is the translator, and as sovereign God he has the right to translate any way he wishes (Ruckman agrees in The Christian’s Handbook of Biblical Scholarship.
+One of the ways in which Ruckman feels justified in teaching that a translation can be inspired is because of the cases in which the Old Testament quotations in the New Testament do not always match word-for-word, even when accounting for expected translation differences.
+Technically, Ruckman is right in the sense that such a "translation" done by the Holy Spirit is inspired; however, in those cases the Holy Spirit is the translator, and as sovereign God he has the right to translate any way he wishes (Ruckman agrees in The Christian’s Handbook of Biblical Scholarship.
 1999, p.
-113) and it is still inspired Scripture.
+113) and it remains inspired Scripture.
 In contrast, the Holy Spirit is not the translator of Bible versions, which would include the KJV.

-The view Ruckman promotes in the above quotes is dangerous because he does not distinguish between Holy Spirit translation and human translation.
-He implies that inspiration is still possible in a human translation even when it does not match the original.
-Ruckman is essentialy saying that if a Bible translation does not match the originals it does not matter, as long as one has a mystical belief that God has breathed on the finished product (double inspiration) which makes it inspired!
+The view Ruckman promotes in the above quotes is dangerous because he does not distinguish between Holy Spirit translation and subsequent translation after the closing of the canon.
+He implies that inspiration is still possible in subsequent Bible translation even when it does not match the original.
+Ruckman is essentially saying that if a Bible translation does not match the originals it does not matter, as long as one has a mystical belief that God has breathed on the finished product (double inspiration) which makes it inspired!

 Ruckman refers to the originals with the degrading language expected only from a bitter atheist.
 Notice some examples from just one book (22 Years of the Bible Believer’s Bulletin Vol. 1 “The AV Holy Bible”) in which the originals are mentioned or implied: “plenary, verbally inspired Cabbage Patch dolls” (p.
 173) “'verbal plenary inspiration' of O.J.
 Simpson and Tony Dorsett" (p.
 168) “verbally, plenary inspired, original pac man.” (p.
 159) “verbal, plenary inspired rag bag” (p.
 156) verbally, plenary inspired, clappety claps” (p.
 149) "unseen, unread, unpreached, unhandled, untaught originals" (p.
 146) "plenary, verbally inspired gassers" (p.
 128) “'historic fundamental garbage stands' on the 'verbal plenary inspiration' of nonexistent blanks" (p.
 88) "Their pet gimmick, 'the verbally inspired originals'” (p.
 75) “verbal, plenary, inspired nothings” (p.
 39).